vsoch/vsoch.github.io/_posts/2020/2020-04-11-remote-bingo.md

 If it were in person, it would have been easy enough to hand out paper sheets, and have participants either fill out items while listening to talks, or to take the boards "home" and complete with their lab over some specified amount of time.
-When this was no longer possible but the <a href="https://us-rse.org/2020-04-09-virtual-workshop/">US-RSE Virtual Workshop</a>
+When this was no longer possible but the <a target="_blank" href="https://us-rse.org/2020-04-09-virtual-workshop/">US-RSE Virtual Workshop</a>
 was being discussed, I jumped at the idea of (still) injecting a little fun with playing Bingo.
 I quickly realized it would be much easier for participants to have a virtual (web-based) game, and I could imagine people playing along while checking off items like: